rjclancy/spring-professional-5-study-quide/index.md

 ### How do you access the properties defined in the property files?
 ### What properties do you have to define in order to configure external MySQL?
 ### How do you configure default schema and initial data?
 ### What is a fat far?
 How is it different from the original jar?
+Basically, a fat jar (also known as uber-jar) is a self-sufficient archive which contains both classes and dependencies needed to run an application.

+By default, Boot creates a jar file – but if we change the packaging property in pom.xml to war, Maven will instead naturally build a war.

 ### What is the difference between an embedded container and a WAR?
 ### What embedded containers does Spring Boot support?